 Do NOT just start buying up stuff as it comes to hand.
 If you’re truly dedicated to building a collection, you need a list and a plan.
 Jot down everything you can imagine working for you, and keep the list in a safe place.
 Make sure that everything on your list will work with three to five outfits made from items in your current wardrobe.

 Then consider your budget.
 One of the best ways to build quickly is to allow yourself one new purchase per month or pay period.
 Work through your list systematically and try not to stray.
 Over the course of several months, you’ll see your new collection growing steadily and responsibly.

 The vast majority of my jewelry hails from Etsy.
-Belts and scarves are almost exclusively from thrift stores.
+Belts are almost exclusively from thrift stores.
 Most of my shoes were purchased online.
 Make sure that your purchasing plan includes the “where” as well as the “what” and “how much.”

 Accept that mistakes will be made

 I wish I had a foolproof way to prevent mamaspeak, you, and myself from purchasing useless accessories, but I just don’t.
 No matter how meticulously you study your use patterns, think about your style, and accumulate list items you WILL buy stuff you don’t like, that doesn’t suit you, doesn’t get used, or doesn’t fit.
 That’s fine.
 Hold onto those items and use them to challenge yourself, or donate them and move on.